nneubauer/homebridge-denon/README.md

 ```

 ### Switches
-Set `pollAllInput` to true if you want a main switch to turn off the receiver no matter the selected input.
-Default is false. `zone` can be set if you want to control the second or the third zone.
-Default is 1.
-The available inputs for zone 2 are different than for zone 1. `port` is optional and its standard value is `"auto"`.
-You can set `defaultVolume` if you want the plugin to set a volume when changing to that input.
+Set `"pollAllInput"` to true if you want a main switch to turn off the receiver no matter the selected input.
+Default is false. `"zone"` can be set if you want to control the second or the third zone.
+Default is `1`.
+The available inputs for zone 2 are different than for zone 1. `"port"` is optional and its standard value is `"auto"`.
+You can set `"defaultVolume"` if you want the plugin to set a volume when changing to that input.
 If the plugin is not working, you can try to set it to `8080` for newer receivers, `80` for older ones and `"telnet"`for brand spanking new ones (first try auto as this automatically chooses the right ones).
 The found port used when on auto, is visible in the Homebridge log as: `port`.
 ```json
 {
     "platforms": [{